 We can work together to make this event shine.

-White Ribbon Australia is unable to support events and activities that we perceive to undermine White Ribbon’s vision.
+White Ribbon Australia is unable to support events and activities that we perceive to undermine White Ribbon Australia’s vision.
 These include but are not limited to:

 • initiatives that position women as bearing responsibility for preventing men’s violence against them (including safety devices)